selcukeskil/tabu-search-algorithm-in-Python-for-Capacitated-Plant-Location-Problem/README.md

 # Taboo Search Algorithm in Brief
 Tabu search is a "metaheuristic" search method used for mathematical optimization.
 To explain the difference between heuristics and metaheuristics; heuristics are often problem dependent, meaning you define a heuristic for a particular problem.
 Metaheuristics are problem-free techniques that can be applied to a wide range of problems.
 Tabu search (TS) is a metaheuristic algorithm that can be used for solving combinatorial optimization problems.

-Taboo search implements the methods of local search, and at some moments it can use more than one way to escape the local optimum: accepting bad moves (that is, accepting a solution as an current solution even though it costs more), changing the objective function or changing the neighborhood structure.
+Taboo search implements the methods of local search, and at some moments (i.e. where all the neighbouring solutions are non-improving) it can use more than one way to escape the local optimum: accepting bad moves (that is, accepting a solution as an current solution even though it costs more), changing the objective function or changing the neighborhood structure.
+In our code, tabu search occasionally accepts bad moves to avoid local optima's.

+Briefly; In tabu search, a move is always made towards the best solution in the neighborhood, even if it is worse than the current solution.
+This helps to avoid local optima.